Healthcare has been a hot-button political topic in America for years.

 A field of left-leaning candidates is pushing for major healthcare reform.

-Some politicians are even calling for the government to take over the private health insurance sector entirely.
+Some politicians even call for the government to entirely take over the private health insurance sector.

 As you can imagine, this high level of uncertainty weighed heavily on healthcare stocks this year.

 It could be a great time to pick up the best healthcare stocks for cheap.

 However, few doubt the long-term stability of these businesses.

 As long as socialists don’t take control of all three branches of the U.S. government, there is next to zero chance that the private healthcare sector will be dissolved.

 Despite the low likelihood of full-blown annihilation, healthcare stocks are some of the worst-performing investments of the year.

 For contrarian investors, a setup like this screams long-term opportunity.